 The next match at the Bangabandhu National Stadium was played between Pakistan and New Zealand from 7 to 12 November the same year.
 The third Test was played at the Bangabandhu National Stadium between Pakistan and West Indies in March 1959.
 Then came Australia in the November of the same year under the leadership of Richie Benaud.
 The fifth Test at the Bangabandhu National Stadium was played in January 1962 between Pakistan and England.
 The next match was also played between Pakistan and England after seven years in February 1969.
 The last, but not the least, Test between Pakistan and New Zealand was played in November of the same year.

 A national level cricket tournament begins in the country.
 1st division and 2nd division cricket leagues start at the districts level.
-Other tournaments that were organised included National Youth Cricket, Inter-university Cricket, College & School Cricket, Shahid Smriti Cricket, Damal Summer Cricket and Star Summer Cricket.
+Other tournaments that were organized included National Youth Cricket, Inter-university Cricket, College & School Cricket, Shahid Smriti Cricket, Damal Summer Cricket and Star Summer Cricket.

 After the completion of the 1975–76 domestic season, Bangladesh Cricket Control Board’s acting secretary Reza-e-Karim writes to the International Cricket Council (then called the International Cricket Conference), requesting ICC membership status for Bangladesh.

-Reza-e-Karim drafts the first constitution of the BCCB and in May 1977 invites the MCC to Bangladesh.
+Reza-e-Karim drafts the first constitution of the BCCB and in May 1976 invites the MCC to Bangladesh.
 In June 1976, the membership of Bangladesh is discussed in an ICC meeting.
-The meeting decides to finalise Bangladesh’s membership status after the MCC tours Bangladesh.
+The meeting decides to finalize Bangladesh’s membership status after the MCC tours Bangladesh.

 The MCC arrives at Dhaka for their first Bangladesh tour on 27 December 1976 and helps build the enthusiasm; over 40,000 people attends the representative match at Dacca.